paulf-999/aws_templates/mwaa_aws_managed_airflow/README.md

 * To run a local Airflow environment to develop and test DAGs, custom plugins, and dependencies before deploying to Amazon MWAA, it's recommended you install and use the MWAA CLI utility
 * To run the CLI, see the [aws-mwaa-local-runner](https://github.com/aws/aws-mwaa-local-runner) on GitHub

+## 5. To do's:

+* demonstrate an Airflow DAG that converts CSV to parquet
+* create a private network alternative (see: https://docs.aws.amazon.com/mwaa/latest/userguide/vpc-create.html#vpc-create-template-private-only)